Minnesota Planting Calendar (Zones 3–5)

 Buying in-season produce from Minnesota farms ensures better flavor, higher nutrition, and supports local agriculture.

-Find Fresh Fruits & Vegetables from Minnesota Farms
+Find Fresh Minnesota Produce & Local Farms

-- Discover seasonal produce available right now
+- Discover in-season Minnesota produce

-- Support small farms and local agriculture
+- Support small family agriculture

 Minnesota Gardening & Planting FAQs